NCA Exam Rules & Information

 Applicants may be able to arrange to write examinations in other locations within Canada and in other countries, at their own expense.
 Further information on approved sites can be obtained by contacting the Examinations Manager at firstname.lastname@example.org.
 Not all requests will be approved particularly where a site already exists.
 Sites will not be approved in regions covered by the six cities listed above.

-18. I am a student with a disability, how do I apply for special accommodations for my exams?
+19. I am a student with a disability, how do I apply for accommodations for my exams?

 The NCA accommodates applicants with disabilities.
 Applicants requiring accommodation must submit their request by completing the Accommodations Request Form and providing supporting documentation.
-Special accommodations will be determined on an individual basis.
-For information concerning exam accommodations, please contact the NCA Examinations Manager (firstname.lastname@example.org).
+Accommodations will be determined on an individual basis.
+For information concerning exam accommodations, please contact the NCA Examinations Manager (email@example.com).

 Applicants may not register to retake an exam until they receive the results of the prior effort, and cannot register in the session immediately following the one in which they most recently wrote the exam.
 For example, if a candidate fails an exam in January, the earliest opportunity to retake the exam would be in August of the same year.

 Applicants may retake a failed NCA examination twice.
 In the event of a third failure, applicants are required to take the failed subject at a Canadian law school.
-A fourth and final attempt may be granted at the discretion of the NCA Managing Director, as detailed in Section 1.4.5 (Page 9) of the current NCA Policies document.
+A fourth and final attempt may be granted at the discretion of the NCA Executive Director, as detailed in Section 1.4.5 (Page 9) of the current NCA Policies and Guidelines.

 No, exams must be graded as a group to ensure consistency and fairness in the grading process.
 Results are released as soon as they are available but generally not until 10-12 weeks after the date of the last exam of the session.